Strange3438/SimpleWeatherDApp/README.md

 # SimpleWeatherDApp

-A simple DApp that utilises Ethereum Network and generates a transparent record of Weather information of any city.
+A simple DApp that leverages the Ethereum Network to create a transparent record of Weather information for any city.
+Note that the information may differ from the actual weather conditions.